ClaytonWatkins/1600Summer/README.md

 "Commit Changes to X files" = actually building placeholders on the server

 Other Notes:
-Pull = retrieved files from the server to work on locally
+Pull = retrieved files from the cloud to work on locally Push = sends the placeholder files you commited and syncs with the cloud